 If you don’t want to bother anybody else while playing, a headphone socket is a must on your electronic keyboard.
 This means you can keep your musical noodling to yourself without annoying the neighbours.

 Built-in speakers are an essential feature for this type of electronic keyboard.
 As a rule of thumb, the higher the power output of the amp that powers the speakers, the louder the sound.
-So if you're looking for a room-filling sound without having to plug into an external PA system, higher powered speakers could be important for you.
+So if you're looking for a room-filling sound without having to plug into an external portable PA system, higher-powered speakers could be important for you.

 If not, the average home keyboard comes with a pair of speakers each with an output of between 2-5W or so, which should be perfectly adequate for home use.